ParkerAnderson130/Visual-Sort-Algorithms/README.md

 # Visual-Sort-Algorithms

-This is a raw Javascript program that creates div "nodes" and sorts them visually using repainting and sleep functions.
+This is a raw JavaScript program that creates div "nodes" and sorts them visually using repainting and sleep functions.

 ## How does it work?